liquidapps-io/docs/docs/patches/latest.md

 - cease support for pre nodeos 2.0 nodes
 - added max pending messages for demux to prevent memory crashes
 - fixed demux get starting block logic, added possibility for head block
+- expose `DEMUX_MAX_PENDING_MESSAGES` in toml file to set pending messages from demux web socket to process before disconnecting to allow pending messages to process.
+Behavior is once max pending messages amount hit to disconnect websocket until 50% of messages are processed, then reconnect to continue processing.
 - fixes
     - fix demux head block handler using brackets
     - support new `/v1/chain/send_transaction` endpoint in addition to `/v1/chain/push_transaction`